-A significant amount of research and consultation has been undertaken during the course of the development of the Assembly Skills & Behaviours.
-The consultation with staff members has involved the Head of Human Resources (HR) conducting user group meetings, attending Business Area meetings and hosting mock selection panels.
-Staff members have also had the opportunity to use the HR online consultation platform to comment on earlier versions of the Assembly Skills & Behaviours document.
+A significant amount of research and consultation has been undertaken during the course of the development of the new approach to performance management.
+The consultation with staff members has involved the Head of Human Resources (HR) conducting user group meetings and attending Business Area meetings.
+Staff members have also had the opportunity to use the HR online consultation platform to comment on earlier versions of the approach to performance management.
 Trade Union Side (TUS) has also been consulted with on an ongoing basis and have attended user group meetings.
 Two formal consultation responses were received from TUS during the course of the review.